iamabhishek0/plaid_django/README.md

 # Plaid Django

 [Plaid](https://plaid.com/docs/)​ is an account aggregation service where users can login with their bank credentials and plaid fetches last two years of transaction and account balance data for their bank account.
-This project is its implementation using Django.
+The project aims at providing endpoints for the Plaid.
+The transaction records data is recieved from the plaid server and stored in the database asynchronously using threads.
+The server also send data via webhooks which is also managed and stored into the database asynchronously.
+This project is implemented using Django.

 * `Item`​ , a set of credentials (map of key value pairs) associated with a financial institution and a user.
   * Users can have multiple Items for multiple financial institutions.